 If your PTSD occurs with another problem, such as depression or substance abuse, Dr. Ghelber addresses that as well.

 Treatment for PTSD usually includes medications, psychotherapy, or a combination of both.
 If your symptoms continue to interfere with your normal routine despite repeated attempts at treatment, Dr. Ghelber may recommend ketamine infusion therapy.

-To find relief from PTSD, call the Institute for Advanced Psychiatry or book an appointment online today.
+To find relief from PTSD, call the Institute for Advanced Psychiatry today.